Military Nurse

 Education Requirements

 In order to become a military nurse, you must attend college and earn a nursing degree.
-As soon as you earn your degree and pass the licensing requirements, you can apply for a military nurse position.
+As soon as you earn your degree and pass the licensing requirements, you can apply for an official military nurse position.
 If you are going to school for your military training, the government will pay for your tuition and licensing costs.
 This includes any fees associated with taking the National Council Licensure Examination or NCLEX.
-If you take your training outside of the military, the government may reimburse you for your education.
+For licensed registered nurses trained outside of the military, the government may reimburse them for your education.

 Salary